Scott LeDoux

-Career

-Boxing
+Boxing career

 LeDoux began his professional boxing career in 1974.
-His first boxing match was a knockout victory over Arthur Pullens.
-LeDoux's final bout in 1983 was a technical knockout loss to Frank Bruno.
+His first boxing match was a knockout victory over Arthur Pullens, and his final bout in 1983 was a technical knockout loss to Frank Bruno.
 LeDoux retired from the ring with a record of 33-13-4 (including 22 knockouts).
-LeDoux's opponents included Larry Holmes, George Foreman, Ken Norton, Ron Lyle, Gerrie Coetzee, Leon Spinks, Greg Page, Frank Bruno, and Mike Weaver.
+His opponents included Larry Holmes (see: Larry Holmes vs. Scott LeDoux), George Foreman, Ken Norton, Ron Lyle, Gerrie Coetzee, Leon Spinks, Greg Page, Frank Bruno, and Mike Weaver.

 In his match with Leon Spinks, LeDoux earned a 'draw', just months before Spinks defeated Ali.
 He also knocked off broadcaster Howard Cosell's toupee in a scuffle that followed a losing effort with Johnny Boudreaux.
 LeDoux insisted the fight was fixed by Don King and he told Cosell to "Tell it like it is" mimicking Cosell's famous catch phrase.
 A pushing match ensued and in the process, Cosell's headset along with his toupee was dislodged by an errant LeDoux shove in front of live ABC cameras.
 Cosell quickly retrieved his hairpiece from the floor and replaced it on top of his head.

 On April 22, 1976, LeDoux lost to fellow Minnesotan Duane Bobick before a crowd of 13,789 at the Metropolitan Sports Center in Bloomington, MN, which is still a Minnesota record.
 The high point of LeDoux's career were arguably draws scored against Leon Spinks and an aging Ken Norton.
 Norton won the first eight rounds of the fight, but tired.
 Although Norton was knocked out in round ten, there was confusion as to whether the ref had signaled the fight over so the match was declared a draw.

 LeDoux took part in a five round exhibition match with Muhammad Ali and was a sparring partner to both Mike Tyson and Lennox Lewis.
 LeDoux later worked as a ringside commentator for ESPN.

 In 2010, LeDoux was elected a member of the inaugural class of inductees to the Minnesota Boxing Hall of Fame.

-Wrestling
+Professional wrestling career

-In 1986 LeDoux went into professional wrestling as a referee for the American Wrestling Association.
-He would feud with Larry Zbyszko in 1986 and 1987 in boxing and wrestling matches.
+In 1986, LeDoux went into professional wrestling as a referee for the American Wrestling Association.
+He would feud with Larry Zbyszko throughout 1986 and 1987.

-Politics
+Political career

 LeDoux was elected to the Anoka County, Minnesota Board of County Commissioners and re-elected in 2008, defeating challenger Becky Fink.
 In 2006, the Minnesota Legislature authorized the creation of a state Boxing Commission, the Minnesota Board of Boxing having gone out of existence in 2001 with the retirement of longtime Boxing Commissioner and Executive Secretary Jimmy O'Hara (LeDoux and O'Hara had served together on the Minnesota Board of Boxing for 18 years).
 LeDoux was appointed boxing commissioner by the state Governor Tim Pawlenty.
 In August 2006 LeDoux was also named Executive Director of the Minnesota Combative Sports Commission.